 Studying abroad extends the boundaries of the classroom to the world!
 It is an exciting way for you to complement and enhance your on-campus learning while earning meaningful credit toward your major and degree.

 What could this mean for you?
 It means that you can find opportunities abroad that align with your academic needs and interests.
 For instance, if you are a Microbiology major you could choose to complete a lab requirement in Thailand, or if you are a Spanish major, you could accelerate your path towards completing your Spanish credit major requirements by studying in Spain, Argentina, Peru, and other Spanish speaking locations for a semester.
-Ultimately, you will receive UW-Madison credit for all courses taken on a UW Study Abroad program and all grades earned abroad appear on your official transcripts and are applied to your GPA.
+Ultimately, you will receive UW-Madison credit for all courses taken on a UW-Madison study abroad program and all grades earned abroad appear on your official transcripts and are applied to your GPA.
 Some exceptions apply for students participating on a study abroad program offered in partnership with the College of Engineering.

 Globalization is changing the way the world works, and an ability to work across cultures is becoming more and more essential to finding a job!
 Employers are increasingly looking for workers who not only have technical knowledge, but also “soft skills” such as critical thinking, problem solving, time management, and communication skills deemed necessary for success in a global workforce.